Loading...

 Incorporate Protein

-Add a source of protein to your meal, such as a side of scrambled eggs or Greek yogurt.
-Protein can help slow down the absorption of carbohydrates, leading to a more gradual rise in blood sugar levels.
+Add a source of protein to your meal, such as a side of eggs or Greek yogurt, to help stabilize blood sugar levels.

 Add Healthy Fats